ferpoble2/Relief_Creator/src/readme.md

 # Source directory

-In this directory is located all the code and resources used by the program.
+In this directory is located all the code that runs the program.

-## Logs

-- The `logs/` directory contains all the logs of the different modules.
-The logs files are separated by module, having each module a different file to store the logs.

-## Test data

-Inside the folder `engine/input/` there are different folders with test data to check the engine:

-- The folder `test_colors` has test CPT files to color the models.
-- The folder `test_inputs` has test NETCDF files to load into the program.
-- The folder `test_polygons` has test shapefile files to load into the program.

 ## Errors